Propane vs. Electricity: Which is Better for Heating?

-Most importantly, propane is an incredibly versatile fuel source.
+Most importantly, propane is a versatile fuel source.
 In addition to heating your home, propane can be used for your stove, your fireplaces, your pool, and even running your backup generators.
 If you live in a rural area, where you may be concerned about losing power, propane is a great solution for emergency situations.

 Our Choice: Propane Heating

-There are many great reasons to select propane heating for your home.
+There are many great reasons to select propane for your home.
 From the long-term affordability of this fuel source to its versatility and its low environmental impact, the answer should be clear for every homeowner.